bruhtus/bruhtus/README.md

-> I made silly things 👌
+> I go normal from time to time 👌

 "Social media?" [¯\_(ツ)_/¯](https://solo.to/bruhtus)